-Hyundai engineers have started evaluating a test mule for a new generation of the Veloster.
+Hyundai engineers are out testing prototypes for a new generation of the Veloster.